 Messages of higher priority may jump ahead of previous lower-priority messages.

+Messages with a later delivery time may be delivered after messages with an earlier delivery time.

 A client may not receive a NON_PERSISTENT message due to a JMS provider failure.